YunaBraska/nano/docs/context/README.md

 | 2     | Command Line Arguments | `-Dproperty=value` start parameters                                                                                       |
 | 3     | Args                   | `app_profiles=production` arguments that are passed to the `main` method of the application                               |
 | 4     | Defaults               | If no other configuration value is provided                                                                               |

+To access the configuration, use the [Context](../context/README.md) object.
+Available properties can be found by starting the application with the `--help` flag.

 ### Configuration Profiles